kirillbobyrev/kirillbobyrev/README.md

 cars that we deploy.
 Before that I worked at Google on [clangd](https://clangd.llvm.org) and Clang/LLVM.

-For more information about, check out [kirillbobyrev.com](https://kirillbobyrev.com)
+For more information see [kirillbobyrev.com](https://kirillbobyrev.com)